oukooveu/ansible-role-couchbase-cluster/README.md

 - add configured users.

 Important considerations:
-- role works only for couchbase server version greater then 7.1.x (`clusterInit` REST API method only available from 7.1 is used);
+- the role works only for couchbase server version greater then 7.1.x (`clusterInit` REST API method only available from 7.1 is used);
-- bucket and users are only created and not deleted;
+- bucket can only be created and not updated or deleted, users' password and roles are updated but not deleted;
 - buckets should exist if RBAC based on buckets (like `bucket_full_access[travel-sample]`) is used.

 ## Requirements